jweezy24/760midterm_studying/README.md

     P_\theta(y=i|x) = \frac{e^{\theta^i x}}{\sum_{j=1}^k e^{ (\theta^j)^\top x }}
 ```
 I wrote some code as an example calculation in the file `utilities/softmax_calc.py`.

+#### Discriminative Models

+These are what people are usually first exposed to when learning about machine learning.
+These are the predictive models.
+When given features, these bad boys will produce a label.
+Examples of this model are linear and logistic regression.

+#### Generative Models

+All my NLP homies love these.
+These models can be either supervised or unsupervised.
+ddd